 Along the way, there was a Mourning Cloak, fittingly the "first butterfly to appear in spring" according to my field guide!
 A coyote came trotting around a corner on a dirt road and was about 15 yards from me.
 He lifted his head and straightened his ears in a look of surprise.
 He quickly decided that he did not wish to mess with me and made an about turn and ran off.

-I got to the north end of the Augspurger Mountain where there is a trailhead.
 Shortly thereafter the trail was snow covered and unsuited for crossing (this is at the very start of the ridge where there is a switchback into the east flank).
 I thought for a little while that I might have to return the way I came, but it was possible to scramble straight up onto the ridge.
-Hereafter it was straight forward.
-There was a set of old foot prints leading down from the summit, together with a set of large dog prints.
-Today, I had the whole mountain to myself despite the crowds elsewhere.
-17.8 miles, 6,400' EG

 Some people are really fit at eighty; thankfully I still have many years to get into shape…